Personal Branding: 7 steps to create yours + definition

 Exchange with other personalities

 Paradoxically, building a personal brand is not done alone.
-To accelerate the development of your community, you need to exchange with other personalities who already have some personal branding.
+To accelerate the development of your community, you need to exchange with other personalities who already have some branding.

 To start, select a dozen people in or close to your industry.
 Above all, don’t see them as competitors!
 On the contrary, they are allies who will help you build your audience. 🙌